 Caring for Vintage Paper

 Do you LOVE looking through boxes of old paper and vintage magazines at garage sales, swap meets, and flea markets?

-Are you drawn to the past? the history told through scraps of paper and other ephemera.
+Are you drawn to the past?
+History can be told through scraps of paper and other ephemera.
 Many collage artists use vintage pieces in their work.

 I collect vintage cookbooks, postcards, and die-cuts but if I am drawn to the history and graphics of a piece of ephemera it gets added to my collection even if it's a one of a kind piece.
 Some of the cheaper lots of ephemera I buy just for collage, assemblage and mixed media projects and it really has little value except as a tool in my artistic kit.
 My collectible postcards are stored in archival envelopes and boxes because I value them as a collection and want to take care that they stay in the condition I purchased them in.